 Provide a representative scholarly writing sample.
 This should be uploaded into the “Program Documents” section of your online application.

 All admissions materials—including test scores and references—must be received and reviewed by the music education faculty.
 The faculty will then discuss and vote if an applicant warrants an interview.

-Dr. Gillespie, as area head of Music Education, will then contact applicants to notify them of the results of the faculty vote.
-If an interview is granted, Dr. Gillespie will schedule an interview for the applicant with members of the Music Education faculty.
+Dr. Kinney, as area head of Music Education, will then contact applicants to notify them of the results of the faculty vote.
+If an interview is granted, Dr. Kinney will schedule an interview for the applicant with members of the Music Education faculty.